-During the year, the School District issued \$41,150,000 in general obligation bonds with an interest rate of 5.00 percent.
-The proceeds of these bonds were used to refund \$49,630,000 of outstanding 2010 Series B - Building and Site Improvement bonds with an interest rate of 6.85 percent.
-The net proceeds of \$50,248,961 (after payment of \$340,188 in underwriting fees, insurance, and other issuance costs) were used to purchase U.S. government securities.
-Those securities were deposited in an irrevocable trust with an escrow agent until the call date of the refunded bonds has occurred, which is not to exceed 90 days from the refunding.
-As a result, the bonds are considered to be defeased, and the liability for the bonds has been removed from long-term debt.
-The refunding reduced total debt service payments over the next 20 years by approximately \$8,500,000, which also approximates the present value of the savings.
+During the year, the School District issued \$235,970,000 in general obligation bonds with interest rates ranging from 1.50 to 2.20 percent.
+The proceeds of these bonds were used to advance refund \$229,995,000 of outstanding Series 2012A Building and Site Improvement bonds with an average interest rate of 5.0 percent.
+The net proceeds of \$235,745,584 (after payment of \$224,416 in underwriting fees and other issuance costs) were deposited in an irrevocable trust with an escrow agent to provide for all future debt service payments on the original bonds.
+As a result, the bonds are considered to be defeased and the liability for the bonds has been removed from the School District's long-term obligations.
+The advance refunding reduced total debt service payments by approximately \$40,002,180, which represents an economic gain of approximately \$36,394,932.